ManuelElizaldi/UFOs/README.md

 1.The dataset has little variety.
 The dataset is limited to the country of United States during the year of 2010.

 ### two additional recommendations for further development
-1.The data set can be expanded to include more sightings from other countries and years.
+1. The data set can be expanded to include more sightings from other countries and years.

-2.asd
+2. We could develop a new section in the website to include images of the UFOs that were sighted.